naruthk/react-unit-testing/Snapshot-Testing.md

 [Snapshot Testing](https://jestjs.io/docs/snapshot-testing)
 - makes sure that the user interface does not change unexpectedly
+- useful for capturing a component's rendered output
+- verify the HTML output is as expected
 - **should be committed**
 - **should be reviewed as part of code review process**